-Frame it.
 As soon as it comes through the door, pick a few pieces to frame.
 You can use the same frames year after year, and keep the older pieces in the back of the frame if you still want to save them.
 I like to display them among other photos and pieces of professional artwork.

-Gift it.
 Save certain pieces to make into prints or cards that you can gift for special occasions.
 Or choose other pieces and create a mini art gallery in your home by hanging or pinning pieces to the walls.
 Invite extended family over and make it an event, giving them the option to take home some of their favourites.

-Trash it.
 It may seem ruthless, but trashing it before it lingers around the house too long is the easiest way to deal with it long term.
 Use the Konmari method and keep only those things that bring you absolute joy.

 The reality is, if you simply can’t part with it, you will end up storing it in a Rubbermaid bin, look at it once in a while, get sentimental, and close the lid again.
 You will end up moving it from home to home, and then try to gift it to your kids when they leave home.
 My mother saved years of my artwork and school notebooks only to bring me over a huge box of mementos when she downsized homes.
 While it was fun to look at for an afternoon, I swore I would never do the same thing to my own kids.